 What is Bitrate or Video Bitrate?

-Video Bitrate or simply, Bitrate is the number of bits of video information transmitted per second.
-The units of bitrate are typically
+Video Bitrate or (bitrate) is the number of bits used to represent one second of video.
+The units of bitrate are typically kbps (or kilobits per second), or mbps (or megabits per second).

-- CBR or Constant Bitrate: the bitrate is kept constant while sacrificing video quality
+- CBR or Constant Bitrate: bitrate is kept constant while sacrificing video quality

-- VBR or Variable Bitrate: the video quality is kept constant while allowing the bitrate to fluctuate
+- VBR or Variable Bitrate: video quality is kept constant while allowing the bitrate to fluctuate

-- Capped VBR or Capped Variable Bitrate: the video quality is kep constant while allowing the bitrate to fluctuate within a limit or cap.
+- Capped VBR or Capped Variable Bitrate: the video quality is kept constant while allowing the bitrate to fluctuate within a limit or cap.

 How does Bitrate Affect Video Quality?

-To understand how bitrate affects video quality, it is important to understand how video compression works.
-When you compress video, the compression algorithm does two things –
+To understand how bitrate affects video quality, it is important to understand how video compression or transcoding works.
+A video transcoding or compression software does two important things –

-- Converts the video from the “pixel domain” to the “frequency domain” using the Discrete Cosine Transform or DCT.
+- It converts the video from the “pixel domain” to the “frequency domain” using the Discrete Cosine Transform or DCT.
 If you don’t know how the DCT works, check out our explanation to a 5 year old.

-- Discards a lot of the frequencies using Quantization in a way that the human eye cannot perceive this loss of information.
+- It discards a lot of the frequencies using a process called “Quantization” in a way that the human eye cannot perceive this loss of information.

 What does the “rate-distortion tradeoff” mean?